CS-UCY-EPL343/winter19.team9/README.md

 * [SQL Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15) -
  Used to build and access our database for back-end operations of our web application.

-#####Note: Currently there is an sql file in our repository which will be used for building the web application's database.
+#####Note: Currently there is a sql file in our repository which will be used for building the web application's database.
 ## Contributing

 This web application is being developed within the constraints of a university course subject.
-Hence the development team is fixed and the web application development is strictly private.
+Hence, the development team is fixed, and the web application development is strictly private.

 ## Versioning